 - Staff and pupils talk about the benefits of school attendance and punctuality, and we share class attendance percentages weekly with classes, celebrating the range of achievements such as 100% attendance, most improved, or acknowledging pupils who are too unwell to maintain good attendance but who are fully engaged with efforts by staff and their classmates to be as involved in school life as they can be.
-Pupils who have had 100% attendance for a week or have met a particular challenge receive a small class reward. - Every half term we reward all pupils who have achieved 90% attendance.
+All pupils who achieve an attendance over 90% each term are entered in to a draw to win a Samsung Galaxy Notebook. - Every half term we reward all pupils who have achieved 100% attendance.
 We also work inclusively with pupils who need support at school with their medical conditions to ensure a safe learning environment that helps them to manage their health well and stay in school and that helps them feel involved and up to date when they are not able to attend.
-These pupils may meet other criteria personal to their exceptional circumstances than achieving 90% attendance to be included in these attendance rewards. - When we work with pupils who are unlikely to achieve 100% attendance but not for health or medical reasons, their attendance Action Plan will describe any incentives or rewards in place for their attendance achievements to build up to participating in the whole school scheme. - We publish information about the importance of good school attendance and how we celebrate it on the school website
+These pupils may meet other criteria personal to their exceptional circumstances than achieving 100% attendance to be included in these attendance rewards. - When we work with pupils who are unlikely to achieve 100% attendance but not for health or medical reasons, their attendance Action Plan will describe any incentives or rewards in place for their attendance achievements to build up to participating in the whole school scheme.

+• We publish information about the importance, and our expectations, of good school attendance and punctuality and how we celebrate it on the school website and in regular newsletters.